JACoW-org/docs-IPAC/docs/InvitedOrals/SSSPCsetup.md

 2. **MC Coordinators** (*Track Conveners*) are assigned *Convene permissions* in their designated Tracks and are invited to "edit" the proposals for Track changes and eventually change track for the given abstract.

-3. The **Administrator** then prepares the Prioritization as described further on.
+3. The **Administrator** then prepares the Prioritisation as described further on.

 4. **All SPC members** are again given **Review** privilege to prioritize **proposals** for invited orals.